Thursday, August 29, 2013

 1 bag Trader Joe’s 10 minute barley or other quick barley

-2 cans of premade stock/broth or bouillon to make 2 ½ cups of stock
+2 cans of premade stock/broth or bouillon to make 2 ½ cups

 3 cloves garlic finely chopped